 Personal Emergency Preparedness Training

-When disaster strikes, depending on the situation it may be a significant length of time before emergency medical, police and fire arrive in your neighborhood.
-The purpose of Personal Emergency Preparedness training is to inform and prepare individuals to be self sufficient for several days after an area-wide emergency.
+When disaster strikes, there may be a significant length of time before emergency medical, police, and fire arrive in your neighborhood.
+The purpose of Personal Emergency Preparedness training is to inform and prepare individuals to be self-sufficient for several days after an area-wide emergency.
 The District, in concert with the County Fire Department, presents courses to assist individuals and families to plan and be prepared in event of an emergency or disaster.
 The Personal Emergency Preparedness course is a 3-hour class designed for families to be able to survive the first 72 hours of a disaster.